-- Source terms expected; - Projected doses25 (for all potentially affected populations) and associated health hazards; - 9 Exposure scenario, including dominant exposure pathways and period of exposure; - Population and areas (including infrastructure) affected, including detailed characterization of population groups and the use of land and water surfaces; - Other non-radiological impact on the economy and society; - Estimated time for declaring an emergency terminated (see Section 3); - Resources (human, technical, financial) and infrastructure available; - 15 Applicable legislative framework in areas relevant to the termination of an emergency. - 16 4.21.
-An emergency may result in changes in the hazards applicable to the State as compared to - 17 hazards prior to the emergency.
-This may warrant adjustment of the emergency arrangements in place - prior to the emergency (i.e. revision of existing emergency arrangements and/or introduction of new - arrangements to meet the new hazards).
-As a result, before a decision to terminate the emergency and - transition to a different exposure situation can be made, a thorough hazard assessment of the situation - and its future development should be performed consistently with Requirement 4 of GSR Part 7 [2]. - 22 Its implications on the existing emergency arrangements also need to be identified and addressed (see - 23 paras 3.9-3.11 of Section 3). - 24 PROTECTION OF THE PUBLIC - 25 Protection strategy - 26 General
+- 10 Source terms expected; - Projected doses (for all potentially affected populations) and associated health hazards; - Exposure scenario, including dominant exposure pathways and period of exposure; - Population and areas (including infrastructure) affected, including detailed characterization of population groups and the use of land and water surfaces; - Other non-radiological impact on the economy and society; - Estimated time for declaring the emergency terminated (see Section 3); - Resources (human, technical, financial) and infrastructure available; - Applicable legislative framework in areas relevant to the termination of an emergency. - 19 4.21.
+An emergency may result in changes in the hazards applicable to the State as compared to - 20 hazards prior to the emergency.
+This may warrant adjustment of the emergency arrangements in place - 21 prior to the emergency (i.e. revision of existing emergency arrangements and/or introduction of new - arrangements to manage the new hazards).
+As a result, before a decision to terminate the emergency - and transition to a different exposure situation can be made, a thorough hazard assessment of the - situation and its future development should be performed consistently with Requirement 4 of GSR - 25 Part 7 [2].
+Its implications on the existing emergency arrangements also need to be identified and - addressed (see paras 3.9-3.11 of Section 3). - 27 PROTECTION OF THE PUBLIC - Protection strategy - 29 General

-27 4.22.
-The concept of a protection strategy as used in this Safety Guide describes in a comprehensive protective actions and other response actions.
-Particular attention is given to the transition phase.
+30 4.22.
+The concept of a protection strategy as used in this Safety Guide describes in a comprehensive

-28 manner what needs to be achieved in response to a nuclear or radiological emergency during all its
+31 manner what needs to be achieved in response to a nuclear or radiological emergency during all its